workfloworchestrator/orchestrator-ui-library/README.md

 yarn link react-dom
 ```

-To stop using the link, first run the folowing commands in the custom version of the orchestrator-ui app:
+To stop using the link, first run the following commands in the custom version of the orchestrator-ui app:

 ```shell
 yarn unlink @orchestrator-ui/orchestrator-ui-components